Classical Chinese: Definition

 There is no universal agreement on the definition of "Classical Chinese".
-At its core, the term refers to the language used by the classics of Chinese literature roughly from the 5th century BCE to the end of the Han dynasty (202 BCE – 220 CE).
+At its core, the term refers to the language used by the classics of Chinese literature roughly from the 5th century BCE and earlier to the end of the Han dynasty (202 BCE – 220 CE).
 The form of Chinese used in works written before the 4th century BCE, like the Five Classics, is distinct from that found in later works.
 The term "pre-Classical Chinese" is used to distinguish this earlier form from Classical Chinese proper, as it did not inspire later imitation to a comparable degree despite the works' equal importance in the canon.
+Similarly, works from the centuries immediately after Qin unification in 221 BCE (e.g., Sima Qian's Shiji and Wang Chong's Lunheng) contain innovations in grammar and vocabulary that reflected elements of spoken language that were excluded from imitation in the eventual literary standard and have been referred to as "post-Classical".

 After the Han dynasty, the divergence of spoken language from the literary form became increasingly apparent.
 The term "Literary Chinese" has been coined to refer to the later forms of written Chinese in conscious imitation of the classics, with sinologists generally emphasizing distinctions such as the gradual addition of new vocabulary and the erosion of certain points of Classical grammar as their functions were forgotten.
 Literary Chinese was used in almost all formal and personal writing in China from the end of the Han dynasty until the early 20th century, when it was largely replaced by written vernacular Chinese.
 The narrower Classical period proper begins with the life of Confucius (551–479 BCE) and ends with the founding of the Qin dynasty in 221 BCE.
+Therefore, one could define Literary Chinese as a continuation of Zhou and early Qin dynasty Classical Chinese.